 - How does God want us to put our faith into practice in the coming week?

 - How successful were our efforts to respond to last week’s gospel?

 The next step

-If you would like to join a group please contact the parish priest (01224 484226), who will put you in touch with one of the group leaders.
+If you would like to join a group please contact the Parish Priest, who will put you in touch with one of the group leaders.

 “I have complete confidence in the Gospel; it is God’s power to save all who believe.
 For the Gospel reveals how God puts his people right with himself; it is through faith from the beginning to end.
 As scripture says, “The person who is put right with God through faith shall live.”
 (Romans 1: 16-17)